There is a lot of discussion right now about the number of shootings in Chicago over the 4th of July weekend. As the Chicago Tribune notes:

 The solution to the Washington Post yesterday is more gun control laws.

 When something like Chicago happens, Shannon Watts, founder of Moms Demand Action for Gun Sense in America told us, the National Rifle Association conditions Americans to think there is nothing they can do.
 “Our message,” she said, “is that they can use their voice, their vote, their wallet,” and they can make a difference.

+Others argue that Chicago has problems because of too much gun control.
 Well, despite the desire for many to make everything about gun control, this discussion ignores the important role of the police.
 Of course, the regulations on guns that are being proposed will make crime worse, not better.
 Focusing on guns is just a way for local politicians in Chicago to deflect responsibility for what is happening onto others.

 Remember Rahm Emanuel’s campaign promise to put more police on the street when he was elected in early 2011?
 The Huffington Post reminds us:

 Rahm Emanuel campaigned for Chicago mayor on a promise of putting 1,000 more police officers on the city’s streets.
 Now, the man Emanuel picked to be the top cop for the nation’s third-largest city says the mayor has told him to slash $190 million from his budget – something people both inside and outside the department say can’t be done without layoffs.

 It would also likely be the largest cut for any police department in the U.S. during the nation’s fiscal crisis.

 “I don’t see how you’re going to (avoid layoffs),” said Robert Weisskopf, the president of the Chicago police lieutenants union.
 “They’ve already laid off civilian employees, laid off everybody they can and now we’re to the point where watch secretaries (sworn officers) are going out to buy office supplies.” . . . .

 First Mayor Rahm Emanuel cuts the number of police officers.
 Here is data from the FBI’s UCR: